-The final set of questions of the interviews regarding CC tools aimed to understand whether or not (i) these may be useful in the creative process, i.e. may one be inspired by a machine's outputs as one does by people's work; (ii) can people use these in real use scenarios; and (iii) is it worth the investment in research and development of such tools.
+The final set of questions of the interviews regarded CC tools, and aimed to understand whether or not (i) CC tools may be useful in the creative process (may one be inspired in machine's outputs as one does by people's work); (ii) can people use these in real use scenarios; (iii) is it worth the investment in research and development of such tools.

-Most interviewees have expressed their interest in CC tools and believed that these may never replace human creativity, but complement it by increasing each others' capabilities.
-Nonetheless, there was a higher interest in cocreative tools over fully autonomous ones.
-Some admitted having used CC tools due to curiosity, to automate tasks or to access new functionalities, yet mostly to explore novel solutions.
+Most respondents have expressed their interest in CC tools and believed that these may never replace human creativity, but complement it by increasing each others' capabilities.
+Yet, there has been a higher interest in co-creative tools over fully autonomous ones.
+Some admitted having used CC tools due to curiosity, to automate tasks, or to access new functionalities, yet mostly to explore novel solutions.

 From the above, one may infer that CC tools may foster new creative paths.
-Even so, some considerations were referred to: (i) such tools may be more effective on objectiveevaluation issues; (i) CC systems may be picked or adapted according to the projects; (iii) most defended that humans will always guide the process.
-However, others claimed that having machines replace some human creative tasks may not be a negative thing, as people may adapt and direct their capabilities to more unexplored creative tasks.
+Even so, some considerations were referred: (i) such tools may be more effective on objective-evaluation issues; (i) CC systems may be picked or adapted according to the projects; (iii) most defended that humans may always guide the process, yet others claimed that having machines replacing some human creative tasks may not be a negative thing, once people may adapt and direct their capabilities to more unexplored creative tasks.